treasure-data/serverengine/README.md

                   +----------+    +-----------+
 ```

 Note that network servers (which listen sockets) shouldn't use live restart because it causes "Address already in use" error at the server process.
-Instead, simply use `worker_type=process` configuration and send `USR1` to restart workers instead of the server.
+Instead, simply use `worker_type: "process"` configuration and send `USR1` to restart workers instead of the server.
 It restarts a worker without waiting for shutdown of the other workers.
 This way doesn't cause downtime because server process doesn't close listening sockets and keeps accepting new clients (See also `restart_server_process` parameter if necessary).

-### Dynamic configuration reloading
+## Dynamic config reloading

 Robust servers should not restart only to update configuration parameters.